-With some parts of the UK having had snowfall over the past few days, it would be wise for employers to check what policies and procedures are in place for bad weather and to create an adverse weather policy.
+With some parts of the UK having had snowfall over the past few days, it would be wise for employers to check what procedures are in place for bad weather and to create an adverse weather policy.

 Employers should keep an eye on the weather for the week ahead during the winter.
 If it looks as though there will be snow and travel disruptions, warn employees and advise them to allow plenty of time to get into work.

-In order to avoid disputes and complications, employers should implement a bad weather policy.
+In order to avoid disputes and complications, employers should implement an adverse weather policy.

 - Working from home;